janusnic/vagrant_debian_wheezy_rvm/README.md

 keeping most of the other publicly available Vagrant base boxes updated.

 ## What's In The Box
-RVM, Git, SQLite, PostgreSQL, Chef, Puppet, node.js
+RVM, NVM, Git, SQLite, PostgreSQL, Chef, Puppet, Redis

 ## WARNING
 File syncing does not work with certain older versions of VirtualBox.
 If the file syncing does not work for you,